 For a statement to be defamatory the following three elements must exist:

 – It must be published (in that it must be communicated to a third party)

 – It must refer to the complainant and

 – It must be false

-The law on Defamation is currently governed in the Republic of Ireland by the Defamation Act 2009, and in Northern Ireland by the Defamation Act (Northern Ireland)1955.
+The law on Defamation is currently governed in the Republic of Ireland by the Defamation Act 2009.
 The law allows an action to be brought against the publisher of a defamatory statement.
-It is important to bear in mind however there are a number defences available for a Defendant Defendant Also known as the Respondent , the defendant is the party who is sued in a civil law action. to argue in response to an action in defamation including justification, privilege, publish interest, fair comment and apology.
+It is important to bear in mind however there are a number defences available for a Defendant Defendant Also known as the respondent , the defendant is the party who is sued in a civil law action. to argue in response to an action in defamation including justification, privilege, publish interest, fair comment and apology.

 Morgan McManus advise in particular on:

 - Reporting restrictions